tilezen/vector-datasource/docs/layers.md

 The current version of Mapzen vector tile "Tilezen" data model is **v1.2.0**.

-Our tiles are still in active development, but we promise to minimize backwards incompatable breaking changes.
-We list data model promises in the Tilezen [SEMANTIC VERSIONING](https://github.com/mapzen/vector-datasource/tree/master/SEMANTIC-VERSIONING.md) statement.
+Tiles are still in active development, but Mapzen promises to minimize backwards incompatible breaking changes.
+Data model promises are listed in the Tilezen [SEMANTIC VERSIONING](https://github.com/mapzen/vector-datasource/tree/master/SEMANTIC-VERSIONING.md) statement.

 If you're signed up for a [Mapzen API key](https://mapzen.com/developers) you should receive an email notifying you of upcoming changes before they are rolled out to production.
-We're also interested in your feedback at hello@mapzen.com!
+You can also send your feedback at hello@mapzen.com!

 Read the full details in the project [CHANGELOG](https://github.com/mapzen/vector-datasource/tree/v1.0.0/CHANGELOG.md).

 #### Feature ordering

 Ordering of features - which ones draw "on top of" other features - can be an important feature of display maps.
-To help out with this, we export a `sort_rank` property on some features which suggests in what order the features should appear.
+To help out with this, there is a `sort_rank` property on some features which suggests in what order the features should appear.
 Lower numbers mean that features should appear "towards the back" and higher numbers mean "towards the front".
 These numbers are consistent across layers.
 The layers which include `sort_rank` on their features are: `boundaries`, `buildings`, `earth`, `landuse`, `roads`, `transit` and `water`.

 To facilitate **data visualization** overlays and underlays, the following client-side `order` ranges are suggested: